-Step 02: Rename the existing User Profile
+Step 02: Rename the Existing User Profile

 Open the file explorer and follow the below instruction:

-Go to C:\Users
+- Go to C:\Users

-Select the respective profile and right click
+- Select the respective profile and right-click on it

 Step 03: Rename the Registry file for the Existing User Profile

-In order to properly rename a Windows user profile in Windows 10, you also need to edit and rename the registry file for that particular user.
+To appropriately rename a Windows user profile in Windows 10, you also need to edit and rename the registry file for that particular user.

-Step 04: Now login again with the same username
+Step 04: Now Login Again with the Same Username

 If all are working fine, then you are good to go.